rtxm/rust-nrf24l01/README.md

 The aim of this driver is to provide a rustic, easy to use, no non-sense API to drive an NRF24L01(+) transceiver.

-This is not a port from code in another language, this driver has been written from scratch based on the device specs.
+This is not a port from another language, this driver has been written from scratch based on the device specs.

 For the moment, the driver only exposes an API for the most reliable communication